Professional Development for Early Educators

 Resiliency Building: Children, Nature & Social-Emotional Development

-Learn ideas and games that teach about social distancing/mask wearing; participate in outdoor team-building activities; and gain tools for building emotional resilience and reducing stress in your outdoor classroom space.
+Learn ideas and games that build a sense of community outdoors; explore your own feelings towards nature and discuss different emotional responses from children when outside; and gain tools for building resilience and reducing stress in your classroom space.

 Calming Sensory Stimuli: Art & Music Found Outside